cajuncoding/GraphQL.RepoDB/README.md

 of the devs control).

 #### Nuget Package (>=netstandard2.1)
-To use this in your project, add the [GraphQL.PreprocessingExtensions](https://www.nuget.org/packages/GraphQL.PreProcessingExtensions/)
+To use this in your project, add the [graphql.PreprocessingExtensions](https://www.nuget.org/packages/graphql.PreProcessingExtensions/)
 NuGet package to your project, wire up your Starup middleware, and inject / instantiate params in your resolvers as outlined below...

-## *GraphQL.RepoDb.SqlServer*
+## *graphql.RepoDb.SqlServer*
 A set of extensions for working with HotChocolate GraphQL and RepoDb as the data access micro-orm without dependency on IQueryable.
 This enables fully encapsulated control over SQL queries in every way within a Service or Repository layer of your application.